NikitaDurasov/dstorch/README.md

 For the most datasets usage is rather straightforward:
 * download dataset data
 * place all this data in one directory
-* pass it the path to directory to class in constructor
+* pass this directory path in constructor

 For example let's try it with Cityscapes segmentation dataset:
 1) visit [cityscapes dataset site](https://www.cityscapes-dataset.com/downloads/) and download **gtFine_trainvaltest.zip** and **leftImg8bit_trainvaltest.zip**